fil-physics/MPM_QSM/README.md

 	FANSI_dir = [];
 	SEGUE_dir = [];

-5. Add to your matlab path: SEPIA toolbox and MPM_QSM folder
+6. Add to your matlab path: SEPIA toolbox, MPM_QSM folder and SPM12
-6. Edit MPM_QSM.m user parameters, where you specify folders to you nifti files
+7. Edit MPM_QSM_caller.m user parameters, where you specify folders to you nifti files

 # Publications: